swindless/reading-notes/texteditorClass02.md

 ..dot dot – this reference to the parent directory.
 Example: ../..

 Command CD – changes the directory or location.
-(CD [location] without any argument then it will always take you back to the root directory.
+(CD [location] without any argument will always take you back to the root directory.

 File extension – are a set of 2 – 4 characters after a file stop at the end of a file.